Skoivumaki/sima-extreme-react/README.md

 # Sima Extreme

-A modern React Vite version of a static website.
+A modern React Vite version of a goofy for fun static website.
+I only develop this thing near May Day "vappu".
+Started 2024.

 ## Features

-- sadf
+- Calculate optimal sima recipe with absolute banger of an soundtrack
+- Its extremely loud (todo volume slider)

 ### Installation